Canada Parent and Grandparent Sponsorship: Requirements, Eligibility, Process & Documents for Indians

 Wait for an Invitation to Apply (ITA)

 After the ITS window closes, IRCC issues invitations to apply through a randomised draw.
 The number of invitations is set against the annual PGP cap published in the Immigration Levels Plan.
-If you are not invited in the current year, your ITS does not carry forward — you must resubmit during the next intake.
+If you are not invited in the current year, your ITS does not carry forward and you must resubmit during the next intake.
 Consider applying for a Canada Super Visa as a long-stay alternative.

 Gather Documents and Sign the Undertaking